dark

 The GPSMAP 66i comes preloaded with routable Garmin Topo Active maps and access to BirdsEye satellite imagery (no subscription required).
 The Topo Active maps come with 2 free updates per year.
 These map updates are done via Garmin Express.

-The GPSMAP 66i also has the option to add custom maps or maps via the SD card slot (this could also be used to increase the memory space of the device).
+The GPSMAP 66i also has the option to add custom maps or maps via the SD card slot (alternatively, you can use this slot to increase the memory space of the device).
 The additional maps you can put on the device include Topo V6, Topo Lite, Hema map card or Hema Maps/Garmin maps.
-As this is technically part of the GPSMAP range, you can also add marine charts to the device.
-The full list of maps are available on this page under the ‘accessories’ tab.
-This also means you can use it with your standard Garmin software, Basecamp.
-Which will be a relief for a lot of users who are familiar with basecamp and have many of their tracks, routes and waypoints stored there.
+As it is technically part of the GPSMAP range, you can also add marine charts to the device if you’re headed out to open waters.
+This also means you can use the GPSMAP 66i with your standard Garmin software, such as BaseCamp.
+This will be a relief for a lot of users who are familiar with BaseCamp and have many of their tracks, routes and waypoints stored there.

 The GPSMAP 66 series also introduced the RINEX logging function.
-RINEX (Receiver Independent Exchange Format) allows recording of raw GPS data like distance to satellites, line of sight speed between the receiver and satellite signal strength.
-This raw GPS data can be used with third party programs to create more accurate locations, sometimes as precise as 10cm.
+RINEX (Receiver Independent Exchange Format) allows for the recording of raw GPS data such as distance to satellites, line of sight speed between the receiver and satellite signal strength.
+This raw GPS data can be used with third-party programs to create more accurate locations, sometimes as precise as within 10cm of your actual location.

 GPSMAP 66i - Topo Active Mapping Detail